infobyte/doggie/doggie_pico/README.md

     ![alt text](../docs/pico_probe.png)

     Note that you will be using the probe as a SWD programer and as a UART bridge, so you must compile doggie using the `uart` feature.

+    __Make the modification to the MCP2515 or use a logic level shifter__

 ### **Compile and Flash the Firmware:**